116 new Covid cases across the north and north-east as Scottish death toll rises by 87

-NHS Shetland was the only health board in Scotland not to record a Covid case in the past 24 hours.
+In the latest figures announced by the Scottish Government, 515,855 residents have been given the first dose.

-NHS Grampian’s total increased by 94, while 45 new cases were recorded in the Highlands.
+Across Grampian, 64 Covid cases were registered in the past 24 hours, while 43 were recorded in the Highlands.

-Nine new cases were registered in the Western Isles, and one in Orkney.
+Six new cases were registered in the Western Isles, where the new coronavirus variant has been found.

-Three deaths were recorded in Aberdeen, two in Aberdeen and two in the Highlands over the past 24 hours.
+Four deaths were recorded in the Highlands, two in Aberdeen and one in Moray over the past 24 hours.

-Across Scotland, there are 142 people in intensive care with recently confirmed Covid and 1,983 currently in hospital with the disease.
+Across Scotland, there are 144 people in intensive care with recently confirmed Covid and 1,958 in hospital.

-The number of patients in hospital has decreased by 33 over the last 24 hours.
+The number of patients in hospitals has decreased by 25 over the last 24 hours.

 -